How to Plan a Christmas Wedding (Festive & Romantic Ideas)

 Christmas Themed Welcome Board

 I don’t know about y’all, but I absolutely adore Christmas welcome boards.
-Not only do they help set the tone for your entire Christmas wedding, but they allow guests to soak it all in before diving into the celebration.
+Not only do they help set the tone for your entire Christmas wedding, but they also allow guests to soak it all in before diving into the celebration.

-This is one of my favorite examples because it uses muted greenery so it doesn’t feel overbearing or like you’re hitting guests over the head with Christmas decor.
+This is one of my favorite examples because it uses muted greenery, so it doesn’t feel overbearing or like you’re hitting guests over the head with Christmas decor.
 The gold accents provide just enough sparkle and celebration to welcome guests into your day.
 And like many elements of this wedding, it feels fancy but not over-the-top.

 Poinsettia Centerpieces